yzhilong/tp/docs/UserGuide.md

 Parameter | Description
 --------|------------------
-**GAME_NAME** | Refers to the name of the game you wish to record.
+**GAME_TYPE** | Refers to the type of the game you wish to record.
 Eg: Poker, Roulette, Blackjack, etc.
 **INITIAL_CASH** | The amount of cash you have at the beginning of a game **FINAL_CASH** | The amount of cash you have at the end of a game **PROFIT** | The overall gain/loss from the game.
 Effectively, the difference between `FINAL_CASH` and `INITIAL_CASH`